piriya-dharshini/piriya-dharshini/README.md

 ## 🔭Currently Working On

 - **GameElevate**: Platform designed to assess and enhance badminton player performance using strategic insights and predictions for rally outcomes with LSTM+Q learning algorithms.
-- **SHORTify**-An educational video summarizer that can generate automated notes from the video along with important screenshots of flow-diagrams or key-points+Doubt clearing chatbot based on the educational video.

 ## 👯 Looking to Collaborate On